Intrinsic Finite Element Error Analysis on Manifolds with Regge Metrics, with Application to Calculating Connection Forms: Sobolev Spaces on Manifolds with Regge Metrics

 \begin{remark} In the case that $p = k = 0$, $\hat\nabla\alpha = d\alpha = \nabla\alpha$, and the term involving $\|\hat \nabla g\|$ can be removed as it is measuring the difference between $\nabla$ and $\hat \nabla$. \end{remark}

-\begin{proof} We will take as given that there is a trace theorem for differential forms on $(\hat T, \delta)$.
-This is essentially because a form in this manifold is in $H^1$ if and only if each of its coefficients are in $H^1$ in the standard coordinates, and a trace theorem holds for each coefficient independently.
+\begin{proof}[Proof of Theorem \ref{H1tracethrm}] We will take as given that there is a trace theorem for differential forms on $(\hat T, \delta)$.
+This is essentially because a form in this manifold is in $H^1$ if and only if each of its coefficients is in $H^1$ in the standard coordinates, and a trace theorem holds for each coefficient independently.
 Thus, setting $\hat \alpha = f^*\alpha$, $i_{\partial \hat T}^* \hat \alpha$ is well-defined and